Australia's east coast battered by cyclone-like storm

 Cyclone-strength winds of up to 135 kph (85 mph) uprooted trees, some crushing cars, snapped power poles and tore off roofs and building awnings.

-Huge waves, reaching 11.2 meters (33 feet) offshore, pounded beaches.
+Huge waves, reaching 11.2 metres (33 feet) offshore, pounded beaches.
 Rail links to the north and south of Sydney were cut and many roads in Australia's largest city were flooded.

 New South Wales (NSW) state premier Mike Baird said conditions were forecast to become even worse and asked workers to head home as soon as possible.